evannwong/Super-Mario-Clone-CPSC-Project-/README.md

 Use 'W' to jump, hold 'W' to jump higher.
 Use 'A' and 'D' to move left and right.
 Use 'SHIFT' to sprint.
+# How to run the final version of the game:
+Simply download all of the files in the master branch.
+Save it to any directory you would like.
+Double click on 'runGame.bat'.
+Use 'W' to jump, hold 'W' to jump higher.
+Use 'A' and 'D' to move left and right.
+Use 'SHIFT' to sprint.